damianlewis/ansible-role-octobercms/README.md

 octobercms_deploy_path: /var/www/octobercms
 octobercms_deploy_deployment_key_path: ~/.ssh/id_octobercms_deployment
 ```
-Deploying an existing OctoberCMS application from a Git repository.
+Deploying an existing October CMS application from a Git repository.
 - `octobercms_deploy:boolean` - Set this to true and both `octobercms_build_from_installer` and `octobercms_build_from_composer` to false to clone from a Git repository.
 - `octobercms_deploy_repo:string` - Specifies the URL of the repository.
 - `octobercms_deploy_version:string` - Specifies the version to install.
 Can be a branch or tag name.